orimyth/decentragram/README.md

 # decentragram
-An instagram clone based on the blockchain
+An instagram clone using the blockchain

 followed along by the tutorial series from Dapp University (https://youtu.be/8rhueOcTu8k)